-There’s an endless amount things to do in Hvar to keep even the pickiest of travellers happy.
-The natural beauty of the island is a rare treasure, thanks to the secluded beaches, hiking trails, and fields of lavender.
-It’s also home to a hilltop fortress, historic cathedral, and 13th-century walls.
+There’s an endless number of tourist attractions in Hvar to keep even the pickiest of travellers happy.
+The natural beauty of this resort island of Hvar is a rare treasure.
+Among the most compelling places to go in Hvar are secluded beaches, hiking trails, and fields of lavender.
+Hvar Island is also home to a hilltop fortress, historic cathedral, and 13th-century walls.

-Not sure where to start exploring the island?
-Plan your trip with this guide to the best Hvar attractions…
+Not sure what to do in Hvar?
+Plan your trip with this Hvar attractions guide including the best places to visit in Hvar Island…

 Table of Contents